Skip to content

 Step Eight: Complete the Release

-After verifying that the reviews-v2 microservice works normally, all traffic can be switched to v2.
-Modify the virtual-service-reviews.yaml file as follows:
+After verifying that the reviews-v2 microservice version is normal, the traffic can be fully switched to the v2 version.
+Modify the virtual-service-reviews.yaml file with the following content:

 apiVersion: networking.istio.io/v1alpha3